 There are several levels to complete in understanding this website.

-Level 4 is the “Special articles” page: Travel related, but no specific travel accounts.
+- “Special articles” page: Travel related and based on my own experiences and views, but no specific travel accounts.

-I published this post in March 2012.
+The article you are now reading is a freestanding Level 4.
+I published this post in March 2012, and have made some minor changes since then.
 Almost five years later, in December 2016 I elaborated on some issues.
 Read the update called Ticking places off a bucket list.